A new chapter for a historic 17th century estate in Österlen, Sweden, where food, art and culture engage the senses.

 - Aaron Sorkin

 Kåseholm is a historic estate setting for magical celebrations, one of a kind experiences, memorable conferences and corporate off-site meetings.
-Through our exclusive event and experience partners, notably 2 Star Michelin Chef Daniel Berlin, Kåseholm offers both exclusive private dining and overnight experiences, as well as venues for larger groups.
-Flanking an expansive courtyard, the newly renovated Black Gallery Barn can accommodate up to 160 guests, and the monumental Hay Barn, affectionately referred to as BarnLada, can accommodate up to 300 guests for a seated dinner.
+In exclusive collaboration with 2 Star Michelin Chef Daniel Berlin, Kåseholm offers both settings for large groups and meetings, as well as exclusive private dining and overnight experiences.
+Anchoring an expansive courtyard, the newly renovated Black Gallery Barn can accommodate up to 140 guests, and the monumental Hay Barn, affectionately referred to as BarnLada, can accommodate up to 300 guests for a seated dinner.

 In April, and as part of the regional Österlen Art Week, Kåseholm will kick off the season with two special performances of theater and jazz, starring Görel Krona and Petra Kvist.
 Click here to stay in the loop.